Pterostylis laxa: Taxonomy and naming

 Pterostylis laxa was first formally described in 1968 by John Blackmore from a specimen collected in the Upper Grose Valley.
 The description was published in The Orchadian.
 The specific epithet (laxa) is a Latin word meaning "loose" or "slack".

 Distribution and habitat

-The antelope greenhood grows among grasses on slopes in forest in north-eastern Victoria and in eastern New South Wales as far north as the Northern Tablelands.
+Antelope greenhood grows among grasses on slopes in forest in north-eastern Victoria and in eastern New South Wales as far north as the Northern Tablelands.